-The Shoin Building, which projects over the lake and is next to the tea house, is one of the key architectural features in the garden.
+The Shoin Building, which projects over the lake and is next to the tea house, is one of the garden’s key architectural features.

 Traditionally, a Shoin was a residential dwelling for upper-class monks, samurai, and aristocrats during the 14th and 15th centuries.
-The exterior of the building is true to the typical Chinese shoe style, but the inside is actually designed to hold meetings and small gatherings.
+The building’s exterior is true to the typical Chinese shoe style, but the inside is actually designed to hold meetings and small gatherings.

 The garden has several different areas, all meticulously designed and maintained.
-There is a dry garden which uses stones and gravel to simulate the ocean and ocean waves, with large stones in the center of the gravel depicting islands.
+A dry garden uses stones and gravel to simulate the ocean and ocean waves, with large stones in the center of the gravel depicting islands.

-There is a wet garden with waterfalls, lakes, greenery and stone lanterns.
+There is a wet garden with waterfalls, lakes, greenery, and stone lanterns.
 Three kinds of bridges can be found in the garden: fording bridges, transition bridges, and viewing bridges.
 Each serves a specific design purpose.
-Other attractive features of the garden include gingko trees, the oldest living species of tree, and beautiful stone lanterns.
+Other attractive garden features include ginkgo trees, the oldest living species of tree, and beautiful stone lanterns.

 Yin and Yang

 The garden is designed to balance the positive and negative forces, Yin and Yang.
 The entire garden is very inviting and will bring on a feeling of calm and contemplation.
 The tranquility is a nice antidote to the hustle and bustle of our daily lives.
-There are several benches in the garden which are perfect for sitting, meditating, or just relaxing and enjoying the serene atmosphere.
+Several benches in the garden are perfect for sitting, meditating, or just relaxing and enjoying the serene atmosphere.

 Donald C. Tillman Reclamation Plant

-The placement of the garden adjacent to the Donald C. Tillman Reclamation Plant means that the garden is irrigated with reclaimed water.
+The garden’s placement adjacent to the Donald C. Tillman Reclamation Plant means that the garden is irrigated with reclaimed water.
 The Reclamation plant also irrigates the adjacent golf course and fills Lake Balboa.
 The Reclamation Plant is also “Starfleet Academy.”

 Japanese Garden Events

-Docent-led tours are available by advance reservation only, on Monday and Thursday morning.
+Docent-led tours are available by reservation only, on Monday and Thursday morning.
 The tours last a little over an hour.
-The docents are knowledgeable and friendly, and if the tour works with your schedule, this is a great way to get a deeper understanding of the gardens history, function and plants.
+The docents are knowledgeable and friendly, and if the tour works with your schedule, this is a great way to get a deeper understanding of the garden’s history, function, and plants.

 Please call on the day you wish to visit to make sure the garden is open.
-There is a gift shop on site which has a wide selection of items from Japan including books, ceramics, dolls, papers, tea, greeting cards and more.
+There is a gift shop on-site with a wide selection of items from Japan, including books, ceramics, dolls, papers, tea, greeting cards, and more.
 Admission fees are paid at the gift shop.

-Japanese Garden is located at 6100 Woodley Avenue in Van Nuys, which is just northwest of where the I-405 and SR 101 intersection.
-From 405, take the Burbank Blvd exit to the west and then turn north on Woodley Avenue. website.
+Japanese Garden is located at 6100 Woodley Avenue in Van Nuys, northwest where the I-405 and SR 101 intersection.
+From 405, take the Burbank Blvd exit to the west and then turn north on Woodley Avenue.
+Website.